pinbo/SNP_Primer_Pipeline/README.md

 The "bin" folder has all the scripts for each step and software primer3 and muscle in case your system does not have them.

 # How to implement it to your own Galaxy server

+**Before doing this, please make your blast database ready.** For wheat, please download the RefSeqv1.0 for example, and extract the fasta file, then run the command below to make it blastable:

+`makeblastdb -in 161010_Chinese_Spring_v1.0_pseudomolecules.fasta -dbtype nucl -parse_seqids`

 I suggest put both the "**SNP Position to polymarker input**" and the "**SNP Design Pipeline**" tools in the Galaxy tool menu.